Regulation Takes 2

 It goes two ways.

-I don't think I'd be able to do that.
+I don't think I'd like to.
 I don't want an equal consequence to the action.

 Because I don't want to take the shit there.
 I can't.

-of property if he well here's the deal it would be his word it would be his word against yours And you have a British accent, which makes you sound more honest and authoritative, I think,
+It would be his word against yours.
+And you have a British accent, which makes you sound more honest and authoritative, I think,

 in the grand scheme of things.
 But then again, you're also a foreigner and we don't look too kindly on those right now in America.